DhanushVinjamoor/transactionsleuth/README.md

 ## Documentation

 Code to take in a file, identify the table containing bank transactions in it, and then return those transactions as a dataframe.
-Currently, csv, xlsx, xls and pdfs are supported.
-Note that reading pdfs is very experimental.
+Currently, csv, xlsx, xls, pdfs and images(jpg,png) are supported.
+Warning! - Note that reading images is very experimental, and will not provide the best results.
+This is because it is built on top of tesseract ocr, which while excellent, is pretty old.
+Replace references to tesseract with a newer ocr model to provide better results.

-The tabula-py, re and pandas modules are required to be installed for this program to run.
+The tabula-py, re, pandas, numpy, cv, and pytesseract modules are required to be installed for this program to run.Tesseract ocr from Google also needs to be installed.
+I have used the default installation path of tesseract ocr in my code, modify the code to account for any changes in the installation paths.

 The transactions_table_identifier.py is the main file, which contains the class to be called to utilise the program.